 Although I currently live in the Monterey Bay area of California, I am British by birth.
-I grew up on Tyneside (I’m a Geordie!), and later lived in York and London before moving to the United States in 1999.
+I grew up on Tyneside (which is why some people think I talk funny) and later lived in York and London before moving to the United States in 1999.

 I have degrees in Chemistry and Education and have worked in a number of different fields over the years, all of which have given me a wide range of experience and interests.
 You can read about some of them here on this website.